byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 and modelTable="command";
 ```

 The code above will register a function named `emb` which can be used to SQL.
 The `pretrainedModelType` parameter specifies the model type, and the `localModelDir` parameter specifies the model path.
-You should download the m3e model and put it in the location `/home/byzerllm/models/m3e-base`.
+You should download the m3e model from huggingface and put it in the location `/home/byzerllm/models/m3e-base`.

 The num_gpus parameter specifies the number of GPUs one model worker will use, and the maxConcurrency parameter specifies how many workers will started.
 In this case, we will start two workers, and each worker will use 0.4 GPU.